-August 27, 2024
+October 16, 2024

-Clerk of the Board California Air Resources Board 1001 I Street Sacramento CA, 95814
+Clerk of the Board California Air Resources Board 1001 | Street Sacramento CA, 95814

-Dear Chairman Randolph and Board Members:
+Dear Chair Randolph and Board Members:

-Kern Energy (Kern) is providing comments on the California Air Resources Board's (CARB) proposed amendments to the Low Carbon Fuel Standard (LCFS) regulation released on August 12, 2024.
-Kern is specifically providing comments on the following: (1) Near-term Increase in Program Stringency is Excessively Aggressive; (2) Restricting Feedstocks and New Pathways for Biomass-Based Diesel is Contrary to LCFS Program Goals; (3) Support for Maintaining Fossil Jet Fuel Exemption; (4) Sunsetting Credit Generation for Hydrogen Restricts Space for Innovation; (5) Operational Carbon Intensity (CI) Fluctuations Should Not Result in Immediate Penalization; (6) Temporary Pathway Credit True-up Provides Fair Treatment for New Fuel Production; and (7) Sustainability Requirements are Overly Broad and Will Result in the Unintentional Exclusion of Forest and Agricultural Residues.
+Kern Energy (Kern) is providing comments on the California Air Resources Board's (CARB) proposed amendments to the Low Carbon Fuel Standard (LCFS) regulation released on October 1, 2024.
+Kern is specifically providing comments on the following: (1) Restricting Feedstocks for Biomass-Based Diesel is Contrary to LCFS Program Goals; (2) Sunsetting Credit Generation for Hydrogen Restricts Space for Innovation; and (3) Near-term Increase in Program Stringency is Excessively Aggressive.

 Kern Energy is an independent, family-owned and operated transportation fuel company in the Southern San Joaquin Valley that has proudly fueled California for 90 years.
 At a capacity of 26,000 barrels per day, Kern is the only refiner producing both gasoline and diesel between the major refining complexes in the Bay Area and Los Angeles.
 While California is one of the most challenging operating environments in the world for a small refiner, Kern has thrived while many others have failed.
-As a renewable fuel pioneer, Kern understands what is needed to address California climate and environmental concerns.
+As a renewable fuel pioneer, Kern understands what is needed to address California's climate and environmental concerns.
 Kern embraced the challenge presented by California's LCFS and the federal Renewable Fuel Standard, becoming just the second refinery in the U.S. to produce renewable diesel by co-processing bio-feed and the first small refiner in California to blend biodiesel.
 Kern has been an active participant in the development and evolution of the LCFS since program inception, both actively engaging in the policy-making process and reliably serving the California market as a provider of liquid transportation fuels meeting California's strict standards.
 Kern appreciates CARB Staff's tremendous work throughout the rulemaking process, particularly for demonstrating the significant contributions that lower CI liquid fuels have delivered toward achieving the state's climate goals and the continued need for these fuels for many years to come.
 It is critical that any changes to the LCFS support logical and attainable CI reduction targets while continuing to incentivize fuel producers like Kern to ensure the reliable delivery of ever cleaner and lower carbon transportation fuels to our communities.